crossminer/maracas/docs/detections.md

 </p>

 <p class="message">
   Behavioural changes are not being reported.
-For instance, no detection is reported regarding invocations of the overriden method.
+For instance, no detection is reported regarding invocations of the overridden method.
 </p>

 For example, there is a client type `client.C`, and two API interfaces `api.I` and `otherapi.J`.
 The type `client.C` implements both `api.I` and `otherapi.J`.
-Suppose `api.I` and `otherapi.J` declare an abstract method `m()` (each one of them has it own definition).
+Suppose `api.I` and `otherapi.J` declare an abstract method `m()` (each one of them has its own definition).
 If the API evolves and `api.I` changes `m()` from an abstract to a default method, and `client.C` has no method definition of `m()`, then the following detection is reported:

 ```